Artist in Residence - 2023/24

 Dr. Helene Kazan - 2022/23

-Dr. Kazan is working alongside the Lab as our Artist in Residence for 2022-23.
+Dr. Kazan worked alongside the Lab as our Artist in Residence for 2022-23.

 As a research-based practitioner, Helene Kazan’s work investigates ‘risk’ as a lived limit condition produced through capitalism and conflict, analysed at the material intersection of international law and architecture.
 Her work engages feminist, intersectional, critical legal and artistic methods through poetic testimony, as a means of expressing, translating and dismantling the violent and disproportionate human and non-human effects of risk.